 Al Roker Production Inc. Has Contributed To His Staggering Wealth

-Roker has a net worth estimated at $30 million and his significant fortune does not come as a surprise given the diversity of his professional pursuits.
+Al Roker’s net worth is estimated at $70 million and his significant fortune does not come as a surprise given the diversity of his professional pursuits.
 Asides weather forecasting, acting, hosting gigs as well as writing, the weatherman is also the founder of a thriving multimedia company known as Al Roker Production Inc. The company has produced several successful projects, including the acclaimed PBS special, Savage Skies, which has been largely lucrative.

 Al Roker is happily married to an award-winning TV reporter named Deborah Roberts.
 Roberts is an alumnus of the University of Georgia and commenced her career as a general assignment reporter for WTVM-TV Columbus, Georgia, in 1982.
 She subsequently went on to work for a bunch of local affiliates before joining NBC News in 1990.
 Roberts spent about five years with NBC during which she covered the aftermath of the Persian Gulf War as well as the 1992 summer Olympics in Barcelona.